DaintyJet/VChat_GTER_EggHunter/README.md

 			<img src="Images/I3-2.png" width=800>

-        3. Notice that a Terminal was opened when you clicked "Open" now you should see the program output
+        3. Notice that a Terminal was opened when you clicked "Open".
+Once opened, you should see the program output in the terminal.

 			<img src="Images/I3-3.png" width=800>
 3. Ensure that the execution is not paused, click the red arrow (Top Left)